sumanpaudel1997/LLM-Document-Bot-with-Rag/README.md

 - `requirement.txt` : all of the dependencies needed to run the project.
 - `Dockerfile` : Contains dockerized version of application
 - `.gitignore` : Contains list of the files that are ignored while pushing. e.g .env file, log files
+- `screenshots` : Containes the screenshots shown in the readme documents.

 ## Sample App in Action